 July 9, 2015

-Those people who are at increased risk for Hepatitis C, include:
+Others that are at increased risk for Hepatitis C, include:

-- Recipients of donated blood, blood products, and organs
+- Recipients of donated blood, blood products, and organs prior to 1992

 - People who received a blood product for clotting problems